Who Is Donald Trump?

 On June 8, Comey made a highly anticipated appearance before the Senate Intelligence Committee.
 He accused Trump of lying to the public about the nature of his tenure and dismissal, noting that he believed he was fired to affect the FBI probe into Russia's influence in the 2016 election.

 On May 17, 2017, Deputy Attorney General Rosenstein selected Robert Mueller, former federal prosecutor and FBI director, to serve as a special counsel to lead the investigation into Russian meddling in the election and possible ties to the Trump campaign.

 On October 30, Mueller announced the first indictments of his investigation, ensnaring former Trump campaign chairman Paul Manafort and his associate Rick Gates on charges of tax fraud, money laundering and foreign lobbying violations.
-The indictments came alongside more bad news for Trump, with new polls revealing his approval rating had dropped to 38 percent, the lowest level since the start of his administration.
+On December 1, Flynn pleaded guilty to one count of lying to the FBI and said he was cooperating with Mueller's team.

 In January 2018, news surfaced that Mueller was seeking an interview with Trump to inquire about his dismissal of Comey and Flynn, among other topics.
 The president publicly welcomed that idea, saying he was "looking forward to it."
 However, days later the New York Times reported that Trump had sought to fire Mueller the previous June, before backing off when the White House counsel protested.